Foraged Recipes

 1. If necessary, clean cherries by floating them in a large pot of cold water.
 Any debris or insects will rise to the surface and can be poured off into the sink.
 Then strain out the cherries.

-4. Cover with a cheese cloth or a linen towel (tie on with string or rubber band to ensure cloth is secure).
+4. Cover jar with a cheese cloth or a linen towel (tie on with string or rubber band to ensure cloth is secure).
 It's very important that the cordial can breathe but no insects like fruit flies can get into the container.
-Store in a climate controlled location out of direct sunlight (a closet shelf works great).
+Store in a climate controlled location out of direct sunlight - ideally a kitchen counter.

 5. Set a phone/calendar reminder to stir the concoction at least once every 24 hours, but every 12 hours is ideal.
-This helps the native yeast and aerobic bacteria on the fruit breathe and proliferate.
+This helps the native yeasts and beneficial bacteria on the fruit breathe and proliferate.
 They're the good critters that you're selecting for and feeding with sugar and fruit juice/skins.
 The longer you allow the fermentation to continue, the more sugar the culture will consume and the less sweet the final product will taste.
-As the sucrose (sugar) is digested by the yeasts; they create carbon dioxide, which creates the delightful tiny bubbles in your ferment) and ethanol (alcohol).
+As the sucrose (sugar) is digested by the yeasts; they produce carbon dioxide, which creates the delightful tiny bubbles in your ferment) and a small amount of ethanol (alcohol).

 6. Taste a teaspoon of your wild cherry cordial daily after each stir so you can bottle it exactly at the point that you prefer it.
 We like a slightly sour, very bubbly wild cherry cordial, which usually takes between 5-7 days.